 - 2013 Opening of the Center for Plastic Surgery at Graz Ragnitz Private Hospital.

-- Regular visiting residencies at various private hospitals in Paris (aesthetic and reconstructive
+- Regular visiting residencies at various private hospitals in Paris (aesthetic and reconstructive surgery)

 - Visiting residency at Bordeaux University Hospital